myng15/nlp-datavis-visualizing-a-book/README.md

 - **Semantic Topic Analysis:** Generated and visualized topics and their semantic distances using Latent Dirichlet Allocation, TF-IDF, and dimensionality reduction.

-- **Interactive Visualization Dashboard:** Designed and developed a dynamic web dashboard featuring word clouds, topic maps, character networks, and sentiment-over-time charts, which can interact with each other.
+- **Interactive Visualization Dashboard:** Designed and developed a dynamic web dashboard featuring word clouds, topic maps, character networks, and sentiment-over-time charts.
+Some of these visualizations can interact with each other upon clicking on certain visual components.

 ## Visual Analysis Features